 What Is Backup Withholding?

 Backup withholding is a type of withholding tax.
-The IRS requires it in specific situations, such as when you do not provide your correct name and TIN to the payer (seller) or when the payer has no record of receiving your TIN and cannot reach you at your home or business address.
+The IRS requires it in specific situations, such as when you do not provide your correct name and taxpayer identification number to the payer (seller) or when the payer has no record of receiving your TIN and cannot reach you at your home or business address.

 Is a W-9 Needed for an LLC?